triple7inc/BitBurner-Piggybank/README.md

   - Connect to target from by selection
 - injector.script `7.60 GB`
   - Connect to manual target
+- purge.script `3.20 GB`
+  - Kills and purges the script at all targets

 ## Requirements
 - Target RAM: `4.55 GB`